yoontsy2000/sports-sentiment-analysis/README.md

 Twitter uses OAuth 2.0.
 More will be explained later in this document.

 # Resources:
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).</br>
-This project uses documentations and other resources(templates, sample component code) for [Material UI](https://material-ui.com/getting-started/templates/).
+This project uses documentations and other resources(templates, sample component code) for [Material UI](https://material-ui.com/getting-started/templates/).</br>
 This project uses [MongoDB](https://www.mongodb.com/).
-You are required to set up your own MongoDB.
+You are required to set up your own MongoDB.</br>

-Make sure that [Node](https://nodejs.org/en/) is installed.
+Make sure that [Node](https://nodejs.org/en/) is installed.</br>
 You will need to use Express for middleware functions.
 You can find the documentations [here](https://expressjs.com/).

 This project uses the following APIs: